Will Janowitz: Career

-In 2014, Janowitz played the character, Alex, in the film H. directed by Rania Attieh and Daniel Garcia set in Troy, NY.
+In 2014, Janowitz played the character Alex in the film H., directed by Rania Attieh and Daniel Garcia and set in Troy, NY.
 The film revolves around the aftermath of an apparent meteor strike.
 H. premiered at the 71st Venice International Film Festival and went on to play at the 2015 Sundance Film Festival.
-He also appeared in the Broad City episode, "Destination Wedding" where he proclaimed to Abbi Jacobson that Penn Station was a “dealbreaker”.
-Janowitz played the ghost of a Confederate soldier named Josiah, in The Heart, She Holler(2014).
-He played Chef Christopher in the Deadbeat (2015) "Table for Sue" episode.
+Janowitz also appeared in the Broad City episode "Destination Wedding".
+Janowitz played the ghost of a Confederate soldier named Josiah in The Heart, She Holler(2014).
+He played Chef Christopher in the Deadbeat (2015) episode "Table for Sue".

-In the American Experience episode “Murder of a President” (2016), Janowitz depicted Charles J. Guiteau who shot President James A. Garfield.
+In the American Experience episode “Murder of a President” (2016), Janowitz depicted Charles J. Guiteau, who shot and killed President James A. Garfield.

-In 2016, Janowitz portrayed Steve, in the film Little Boxes, which follows a family moving from the city life of Brooklyn to a small town in Washington state.
+In 2016, Janowitz portrayed Steve in the film Little Boxes, which follows a family moving from the city life of Brooklyn to a small town in Washington state.
 The film had its world premiere at the Tribeca Film Festival in April 2016.
-He also appeared as the character, Ralph, in Youth in Oregon which premiered at the 2016 Tribeca Film Festival as well.
+He also appeared as the character Ralph in Youth in Oregon which premiered at the 2016 Tribeca Film Festival as well.

-On the T.V. series, Gotham, Janowitz plays an informant, named Wally Clarke.
+On the T.V. series Gotham, Janowitz plays an informant named Wally Clarke.
 In the episode "Hog Day Afternoon" (2017) Janowtiz gives Gordon (Ben McKenzie) a tip, saying he retrieved pigs from a butcher and left them for a man known as the "Professor".

-Janowitz took the role of mentor in the character, Tony, a manager of a bowling alley in the coming-of-age story, CRSHD (2019).
+Janowitz took the role of mentor in the character Tony, a manager of a bowling alley in the coming-of-age story CRSHD (2019).
 Directed by Emily Cohn, CRSHD premiered at the 2019 Tribeca Film Festival.

-In 2019, Janowitz acted on Chicago P.D. in the “Brotherhood” episode as Mark Rollins.
-He played David Fallon in the Grudge episode (2020) on FBI: Most Wanted.
+In 2019, Janowitz portrayed Mark Rollins in the Chicago P.D. episode “Brotherhood”.
+He played David Fallon on FBI: Most Wanted in the 2020 episode "Grudge".

-Janowitz was the co-writer and appeared as the priest in a Chris Pine production called Doula (2022).
+Janowitz co-wrote and portrayed a priest in the Chris Pine production Doula (2022).

-In the meta-film comedy short, Proof of Concept (2023), Janowitz acted alongside Richard Kind.
+In the meta-film comedy short Proof of Concept (2023), Janowitz acted alongside Richard Kind.
 It premiered at the 2023 Tribeca Film Festival.

+In 2025, Janowitz earned an Academy Award nomination as one of the producers of the film Train Dreams.